-Amongst these tools and resources are a set effective tool to present stakeholders with scenarios and a suite of models that assess the true value of ecosystem services in a sophisticated and transferable system to allow ecosystem managers to quickly understand the dynamics of ecosystem services, how their services are linked to human welfare, how their function and value might change under various management scenarios.
+Within the MIMES suite is a set effective tools to present stakeholders with scenarios and a suite of models that assess the true value of ecosystem services in a sophisticated and transferable system.
+This provides an understand the dynamics of ecosystem services, how their services are linked to human welfare, how their function and value might change under various management scenarios.
 It will facilitate understanding of the context of spatial patterns of land use, they dynamics of value, and the scale at which information is available for estimating ecosystem services at various scales (e.g. watershed, national and global).

 |State of Development||Please Select|